Skip to content

-Tax professionals handle some of the most sensitive data in any business sector—Social Security numbers, bank account details, W-2s, and financial records for thousands of clients.
+Tax professionals handle some of the most sensitive data in any business sector: Social Security numbers, bank account details, W-2s, and financial records for thousands of clients.
 A single compromised login to your tax software exposes this entire dataset to attackers, triggering regulatory penalties, client notification obligations, and lasting damage to your firm's reputation.

 The IRS Security Six framework, detailed in IRS Publication 4557, mandates that all tax professionals implement multi-factor authentication as a foundational access control.
 This requirement applies whether you use Drake Tax, Lacerte, ProSeries, UltraTax CS, CCH Axcess, or any other professional tax preparation platform.
+For a full breakdown of what the IRS expects from your firm, see our overview of IRS cybersecurity requirements for tax preparers.

-Failing to implement 2FA leaves your practice exposed to the credential-based attacks that dominate modern cybercrime—and places you in direct violation of federal security requirements that govern every CPA and accounting firm handling taxpayer data.
-This guide covers the technical foundation, platform-specific setup procedures, and real-world implementation strategies you need to deploy two-factor authentication for tax software effectively.
+Failing to implement two-factor authentication for tax software leaves your practice exposed to the credential-based attacks that dominate modern cybercrime and places you in direct violation of federal security requirements governing every CPA and accounting firm that handles taxpayer data.
+This guide covers the technical foundation, platform-specific setup procedures, and real-world implementation strategies you need to deploy 2FA effectively across your practice in 2026.

-2FA Security Impact: By The Numbers
+2FA Security: By The Numbers

-Microsoft 2025 Security Report
+Microsoft Security Blog

-IBM Cost of Data Breach 2025
+IBM Cost of Data Breach Report 2024

 Two-factor authentication (2FA) is a security mechanism requiring users to provide two distinct verification factors before gaining access to systems containing sensitive information.
-For tax professionals, implementing 2FA on tax software represents a foundational security control that dramatically reduces the risk of unauthorized access to client records and tax preparation data.
+For tax professionals, implementing 2FA on tax software represents a foundational access control that dramatically reduces the risk of unauthorized access to client records and tax preparation data.

 The IRS Security Six framework identifies six essential cybersecurity controls that all tax preparers must implement to protect nonpublic personal information (NPPI).
 Two-factor authentication serves as the primary access control layer within this framework, working alongside antivirus protection, firewall security, secure backups, drive encryption, and VPN security to create defense-in-depth protection.